 Unless there’s an overwhelming need to borrow, we shouldn’t put ourselves under the bondage of indebtedness.
 At a minimum, we shouldn’t frequently borrow, and we should always pay off debt as soon as possible (which is the wise thing to do regardless).

 4. God will prosper me financially if I work hard and have enough faith.

 Historically there have been two perspectives on financial prosperity and the Christian life.
-The first teaches that because love of money is the root of all evil (1 Tim.
+The first teaches that because love of money is the root of all kinds of evil (1 Tim.
 6:10), the more money you have, the less righteous you can be.
 The second teaches that God wants all Christians to be prosperous and wealthy.
 If we aren’t prosperous, it’s because we don’t have enough faith.